Give Your Bedroom the Zen Treatment

 Add a Neutral Palette

 If you’ve ever been inside a spa, then you probably know they tend to feature similar color schemes.
 If you want to give your bedroom some serious zen therapy, consider creating a cool color palette populated by a plethora of soft neutrals.
 Because of their association with water, blues and greens are popular choices for those seeking a soothing space to lay their heads at night.
-You can even bring the green theme through to the floor, adding a pale green rug reminiscent of the forest floor.
+Our new Spa color bedding is perfect to bring that subtle feel of water to your space.
 Not a fan of blues and greens?
-Opt for white bedding or other calming neutrals like ivory, tan, and gray.
+Opt for white bedding or other calming neutrals like ivory, tan, and linen.
 Be sure to paint over any walls that look chipped or scuffed.
 The goal is to create a soothing haven that inspires rest and relaxation.

 The best spas aren’t just pleasing to the eye.
 They also invigorate visitors’ sense of smell through candles, aromatherapy, and scented oils.
 Fortunately, you don’t have to hit up an expensive spa to bring a little scent therapy into your own bedroom.
 Consider stopping in at your local Bath and Body Works or department store to pick up some candles in your favorite scent.
 In particular, lavender, bamboo, cedar, sandalwood, and citrus are known to help you relax and unwind after a stressful day.
 Not a fan of candles?
 Incense can be just as effective and attractive in a bedroom.